Provisional Admission Open for 2026

 • Aerospace Engineering: Requires specialized aerodynamics, flight mechanics, and propulsion courses.

 • Mechanical Engineering: Covers a broader curriculum, including machine design, fluid mechanics, and manufacturing processes.
+This versatility means that with a mechanical engineering degree, you can work in aerospace or pursue roles in aeronautical mechanical engineering, depending on your interests.

 Certifications & Licenses: